datanav/docs/technical/salesforce-superoffice.rst

      - "string"

-Salesforce Customer to Superoffice Person
+Salesforce Customer to SuperOffice Person
 -----------------------------------------
-Every Salesforce Customer will be synchronized with a Superoffice Person.
+Every Salesforce Customer will be synchronized with a SuperOffice Person.

-Once a link between a Salesforce Customer and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Customer and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Customer and a Superoffice Person:
+The following properties are synchronized between a Salesforce Customer and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Salesforce Customer Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type

-Salesforce Division to Superoffice Contact
+Salesforce Division to SuperOffice Contact
 ------------------------------------------
-Every Salesforce Division will be synchronized with a Superoffice Contact.
+Every Salesforce Division will be synchronized with a SuperOffice Contact.

-Once a link between a Salesforce Division and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Division and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Division and a Superoffice Contact:
+The following properties are synchronized between a Salesforce Division and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - Salesforce Division Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Name
      - Name
      - "string"

-Salesforce Organization to Superoffice Contact
+Salesforce Organization to SuperOffice Contact
 ----------------------------------------------
-Every Salesforce Organization will be synchronized with a Superoffice Contact.
+Every Salesforce Organization will be synchronized with a SuperOffice Contact.

-Once a link between a Salesforce Organization and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Organization and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Organization and a Superoffice Contact:
+The following properties are synchronized between a Salesforce Organization and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - Salesforce Organization Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Name
      - Name
      - "string"